issayass/322-Repo/README.md

 Contains the GitHub Actions that are used in our CI/CD workflow.

+### `/documents`

+Contains the documents that we have used to document our activities throughout all of our sprints as well as UML diagrams for implementation of our application.

 ## **Installation and Setup**

 Follow these steps to get the project up and running on your local machine!